 Getting started with virtual field trips

-As you begin to think about utilizing virtual field trips in your classroom, there's a lot to consider.
-However, you'll find there are many resources available to help you get started, and there are a ton of great options out there.
+As you think about utilizing virtual field trips in your classroom, there’s a lot to consider.
+However, you’ll find that many resources are available to help you get started, and many great options await you.

 What you need to know about planning a virtual field trip